petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/creating-organizations.md

 Next, create an organization site for the Sales & Marketing department to host an internal blog.
 See [Organization Sites](https://learn.liferay.com/en/w/dxp/users-and-permissions/organizations/organization-sites) to learn more.

-1. Navigate back to Organizations and click the *Delectable Bonsai* organization.
+1. Navigate back to Organizations and click the *Clarity Vision Solutions* organization.

 1. Click _Options_ (![Options icon](../../images/icon-actions.png)) for the Sales & Marketing child organization and click _Edit_.